sillsdev/TheCombine/docs/user_guide/docs/goals.md

     When multiple senses are merged, all semantic domains are preserved, but **only the top sense in the sidebar** has its glosses (and definitions) preserved.

-You can drag-and-drop senses to or from the sidebar to change which senses are being merged.
+You can drag-and-drop sense cards to or from the sidebar to change which senses are being merged.
 Or within the sidebar, you can move a different sense to the top (to preserve its glosses).

 ![Merge Duplicates moving a sidebar sense](images/mergeSidebarMove.png)